scriptPilot/app-framework/DOCUMENTATION.md

 - Make screenshots, you will need them later in the Google Play Developer Console
 - Generate signed APK
 - Log in to the Google Play Developer console to deploy your application
-- For rollback, run `npm run studio -- --version x.y.z`
+- For rollback, run `npm run studio -- --version x.y.z` or use the Google Play Developer Console

 ### Backup your application